Pope Pius XII, Hitler, and the Jewish people

 During World War II, the Vatican was one of the few places on the continent where the Jewish people had any allies.
 Pope Pius XII hid Jews under his roof at the Vatican and Castle Gandolf.
 The strategy included refuge in numerous seminaries and convents, baptism certificates (see explanation below), and many other tactics that resulted in up to 860,000 saved Jews (according to Pinchas Lipade, Israeli consul in Italy).
-Even if it was half that number, it would be more than Schindler.
+Even if it was half that number, it would be more 40 times more than Schindler.

 "The voice of Pius XII is a lonely voice in the silence and darkness enveloping Europe this Christmas.
 He is about the only ruler left on the continent of Europe who dares to raise his voice at all."

 - Editorial, New York Times, Dec.
 25, 1941

 Any time Pius tried to speak out against Hitler directly, there were quick repercussions, deaths and increased oppression for both Jews and Catholics.
 Shrill and frothy words, lightning bolts and excommunications from the Pope during those years would have resulted in millions more deaths.
 Pope Pius XII was a prayerful, strategic man who was a diplomatic genius.
 He made an incredible difference to Catholics and Jews whose lives were hanging in the balance as he navigated the Church safely through the most dangerous time of its existence since the early centuries of oppression under the Romans.

 The watershed in public opinion against Pope Pius XII